How to become

 Further information

-You'll find more advice on careers in astronomy from the Royal Astronomical Society and SpaceCareers.uk.
+You can find out more about careers in astronomy from the Royal Astronomical Society and SpaceCareers.uk.